d-montenegro/MetadataGatherer/README.md

 # MetadataGatherer

-A toy CLI utility to gather metadata from files in local file-system and store it in a SQLite DB.
+A toy CLI utility to gather metadata from files in the local file-system and store it in a SQLite DB.

 ## Using MetadataGatherer